Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial3ConfigureCollection.md

 ## Troubleshoot scrape configuration and targets with the Prometheus Web UI

-You can access certain Prometheus Web UI pages to view information about configuration, targets, and service discovery by port-forwarding:
+You can access the Prometheus Agent Mode Web UI pages to view information about configuration, targets, and service discovery by port-forwarding:

 ```shell
 kubectl port-forward <prometheus-collector pod name> -n <prometheus-collector namespace> 9090:9090
 ```

-After running the above command, you can go to `127.0.0.1:9090/config` in your browser.
-This will have information about the full Prometheus config given with the default targets included, the service discovery, and the targets and their labels before and after re-labeling.
+After running the above command, you can go to `127.0.0.1:9090` in your browser.
+The UI provides information about the full Prometheus config given with the default targets included, the service discovery, and the targets and their labels before and after re-labeling.

 This is meant to aid authoring custom scrape configs and troubleshooting the service discovery and target relabeling specified in the custom configs.
 For clusters where kubectl access is unavailable, the `up` metric can be queried in Grafana to see which targets are being scraped.

 Note that the `cluster` label will not be present since this is added as label later in the pipeline.

+For an experience similar to the non-agent Prometheus Graph UI with querying and viewing metrics, [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) is recommended.

 See more troubleshooting information [here](~/metrics/prometheus/troubleshooting.md)